1davidmichael/Cloudwatch-Alarms-to-Chat-Platforms/README.md

 import * as _lambda from '@aws-cdk/aws-lambda-python';
 import * as cloudwatch from '@aws-cdk/aws-cloudwatch';
 import * as cw_actions from '@aws-cdk/aws-cloudwatch-actions';
-import * as notifications from '../../Cloudwatch-Alarms-to-Chat-Platforms/src/index';
+import * as notifications from 'cloudwatch-alarms-to-teams';
 import * as path from 'path'
 import * as events from '@aws-cdk/aws-events';
 import * as targets from '@aws-cdk/aws-events-targets';